LargeFishPKU/paper_records/README.md

 # paper_records
-to record detection related papers
+for this repository, just focus on issues. to record detection related papers

 all the paper records are writen in issues. please click here :https://github.com/yankun-pku/paper_records/issues/1

-this file just update directory for recorded papers
+this file just update directory for recorded papers, not ordered by time.

 1.An Analysis of Scale Invariance in Object Detection – SNIP
 2.Deformable Convolutional Networks